dialex/start-testing/docs/types/test-pyramid.md

 > “All Models are wrong, some are useful” — [George Box](https://en.wikipedia.org/wiki/George_E._P._Box)

+So what is it?
+As Dan Ashby puts it, it's ["the automation triangle"](https://danashby.co.uk/2018/05/03/a-better-testing-pyramid/).

 OK then!
 It's just an [heuristic](#) to trigger our thinking, a starting point -- it should not be blindly pursued as perfection.

 > The test pyramid is a way of thinking about how different kinds of automated tests should be used to create a balanced portfolio.
 Its essential point is that you should have many more low-level [UnitTests](https://martinfowler.com/bliki/UnitTest.html) than high level [BroadStackTests](https://martinfowler.com/bliki/BroadStackTest.html) running through a GUI.